mr-fab/mpac_poc/README.md

 ## Customer Specific Use Cases

-### MPAC has defined the following uses cases that shall be included in this POC.
 - The yum utility will only be able to access local repos
 - Workloads marked prod will only talk to other workloads marked prod (Prod/Dev Segmentation)